openfl/lime.openfl.org/_docs/project-files/xml-format.md

 ### include.xml

-If you create a haxelib, you can add "include.xml" to the top-level directory.
+If you create a haxelib, you can add _include.xml_ to the top-level directory.
 The build tools will automatically add the contents of the file to the user's project.
 You can use this to add binary dependencies, additional classpaths, etc.

 ## XML Tag Glossary